Commercial Auto Insurance: What to Ask Before Buying

 Should an employee on behalf of Sunny Corporation not doing business as that name conduct business activities requiring a vehicle, they may be uncovered.
 Be sure to document all relevant parties.

-What kind of vehicle does my business own?
+What kind of commercial vehicle does my business own?

 The two main categories that vehicles fall under when insurance companies calculate the premiums for commercial auto liability are 1) private passenger autos which are based on a flat rate, and 2) trucks, tractors, and trailers which are broken down by gross vehicle weight (GVW).
 Vehicle class is one of the key factors in determining your policy rate.